Lord Voldemort: Character development

 Throughout the series, Rowling establishes that Voldemort is so feared in the wizarding world that it is considered dangerous even to speak his name.
 Most characters in the novels refer to him as "You-Know-Who" or "He-Who-Must-Not-Be-Named" rather than say his name aloud.
 In Harry Potter and the Deathly Hallows, a "taboo" spell is placed upon the name, such that Voldemort or his followers may trace anyone who utters it.
 By this means, his followers eventually find and capture Harry and his friends Ron Weasley and Hermione Granger.
-In the second book, Rowling reveals that I am Lord Voldemort is an anagram of the character's birth name, Tom Marvolo Riddle.
+In the second book, Rowling reveals that I am Lord Voldemort is an anagram of the character's birth name, Tom Marvolo Riddle (in translated editions of the book, his middle name or entire birth name is/are often changed in order to allow anagrams to be formed in other languages).

 According to the author, Voldemort's name is an invented word.
 The name Voldemort is derived from the French vol de mort which means "flight of death" or "theft of death".

 Appearances

 Harry Potter and the Philosopher's Stone

 Voldemort makes his debut in Harry Potter and the Philosopher's Stone.
 In this story, Rowling introduces him as the Dark Lord who tried to kill Harry Potter because the boy was prophesied to destroy him.
 Voldemort murdered Harry's parents, James and Lily, but as a result of his mother's love and willingness to sacrifice herself for him, baby Harry survived when Voldemort tried to murder him with a Killing Curse.
 Voldemort was disembodied, and Harry was left with a mysterious, lightning bolt-shaped scar on his forehead as a result.

 In the book, Voldemort unsuccessfully tries to regain his dissolved body by stealing the titular Philosopher's Stone.
 To achieve his objective, Voldemort uses Professor Quirrell's aid by latching onto the back of the latter's head.
 However, at the climax of the book, Harry manages to prevent Voldemort from stealing the stone.